knative/docs/docs/install/README.md

 - A YAML installation suitable for production use.
 - A Knative Operator installation suitable for production use.

-Installations assume are running MacOS or Linux.
+A Knative installation is composed of the Serving and Eventing components.
+The quickstart implements both.
+The YAML and Knative Operator installations provide options to install either or both.

+Supported platforms are Linux, MacOS, and Windows.

 ## Installation roadmap

-Use the following table to evaluate the installation methods for Knative installations.
+Use the following table to evaluate your installation options.

 |  | Quickstart | YAML | Knative Operator |
 | --- | --- | --- | --- |